inet-framework/inet/showcases/mobility/spatial/doc/index.rst

 The first example simulation is run using only one host.
 The 3D model of the host can be set with the :par:`osgModel` parameter.
 In this example, we use ``glider.osgb``.
-For better visibility, the glider is scaled up to 100 times of its original size.
+For better visibility, the glider is scaled up to 100 times its original size.
 It is also rotated by 180 degrees so that it faces forward as it moves.

 .. literalinclude:: ../omnetpp.ini